kkensuke/myjb-en/_build/html/_sources/coding-rules/coding-rules.md

 - Avoid using global variables.
 - Avoid deep nesting.
 - Avoid duplicating code.
 Instead, use functions or classes to encapsulate reusable logic.
-- Write small, modular functions that perform a single task.
+- Write small functions that perform a single task.
 - Don’t reinvent the wheel.
 - Remove unused or commented-out code.
 - Use comments to explain complex logic and describe the purpose of each function.